Shakeout 2024

 • The initial identification of EPBs by councils do not involve a detailed engineering assessment of the buildings.

-• Councils are required to look at building
+• Councils are required to look at building features at a high level in making their initial

 ...